City Region & Growth Deals

 The Stirling and Clackmannanshire City Region Deal is investing more than £214 million, including £45 million from the UK Government.
 Projects such as Scotland’s International Environment Centre and an aquaculture technology hub will build on established strengths.
 Similarly, the National Tartan Centre will focus on tourism, heritage and traditional crafts.
 Elsewhere, the Intergenerational Living Innovation Hub will respond to the demands of an ageing population.
 Altogether the deal aims to unlock £640 million of further investment and create over 5,000 new jobs.

-The Moray Growth Deal will invest more than £100 million in the region’s future, including £32.5 million from both the UK and Scottish governments.
-The deal will support projects that focus on employability and skills programmes, manufacturing innovation, tourism as well as vital improvements to digital connectivity and regeneration.
+The Moray Growth Deal is investing more than £100 million in the region’s future, including £32.5 million from both the UK and Scottish governments.
+The deal focuses on employability and skills, manufacturing innovation, tourism and digital connectivity & innovation.
+It is estimated it will directly and indirectly create over 3,500 jobs and attract an additional 50,000 tourists.

 Argyll and Bute